emqx/cloud-docs/en_US/intro/restriction.md

 ## Serverless

-EMQX Cloud Serverless is based on shared clusters and thus has placed some restrictions on each Serverless deployment to ensure a stable connection for each tenant.
+EMQX Cloud Serverless is deployed on a multi-tenant architecture, which imposes certain restrictions on each Serverless deployment.
+These limitations are in place to ensure a stable connection for each tenant.

 | **Limitations** | **Serverless (Beta)**    | **Serverless**                     |
 | -------------------- | ----------------------------------------------------- | -------------------------------------- |